urwid/urwid/docs/manual/widgets.rst

 (non-container) widget.

-Note that the list does not contain the topmost container widget (i.e, on which this method is called), but does include the lowest leaf widget.
+Note that the list does not contain the topmost container widget (i.e., on which this method is called), but does include the lowest leaf widget.

 ::